Shresht7/CommandPaletteExtension-QuickNote/README.md

 **QuickNote** is an extension for the Microsoft PowerToys Command Palette that allows you to quickly jot down notes without leaving your workflow.

+Notes are simple text/markdown files stored locally in a folder (`Desktop` by default).

 ## 🌟 Features

 - Instantly create and save notes from the Command Palette